Nirbhaya Gang Rape Case: Complete timeline of events in 2012 Delhi gang-rape case and how the case unfolded | Free Press Journal

 Nirbhaya Gang Rape Case: Complete timeline of events in 2012 Delhi gang-rape case and how the case unfolded

-The Supreme Court of India on July 9 is likely to pronounce its verdict on the review pleas of three of the four convicts against the death penalty in the 2012 ‘Nirbhaya’ gang-rape and murder case.
-A bench comprising Chief Justice Dipak Misra and justices R Banumathi and Ashok Bhushan is expected to deliver the judgement.
+The Supreme Court of India on July 9 pronounced its verdict on the review pleas of three of the four convicts against the death penalty in the 2012 ‘Nirbhaya’ gang-rape and murder case.
+The apex court upheld the death penalty awarded to three convicts Mukesh (29), Pawan Gupta (22) and Vinay Sharma (23).
+A bench comprising Chief Justice Dipak Misra and justices R Banumathi and Ashok Bhushan delivered the judgement.
 In the apex court’s 2017 verdict, it upheld capital punishment awarded to the convicts in the case by the trial court and the Delhi High Court.
 The fourth accused did not file a review petition against the judgement by the court.
 It has almost been six years to the brutal incident when the 23-year-old medical student was assaulted and raped by six persons in a moving bus in South Delhi and was later thrown out with her male friend on the streets.
 13 days later, on December 29, she died in a Singapore hospital.

 Here is the complete timeline of the case: